Youth Mentor – 1 year commitment – Community Justice Services

 |Training Dates and Information:||

-A 3 and 1/2 hour pre-service orientation is required.
-The Spring 2018 training will take place on February 27.
-All applications must be submitted by Feb.
-21 in order to set up interviews and complete background checks prior to the training.
-We need at least 12 mentors, both men and women to meet the needs of children who are referred by counselors or who ask to be matched with mentors in Longmont, Louisville, Boulder, Lafayette, Erie and other municipalities within Boulder County.
+All applications must be submitted by Thursday, April 21, 2019 in order be vetted, interviewed and considered for this training.
+We need at least 12 mentors, both men and women, to meet the needs of children who are referred by school or services counselors or who ask to be matched with mentors in Longmont, Louisville, Boulder, Lafayette, Erie and other municipalities within Boulder County.

 As a Mentor You Will Receive: